RocRooms Resident Policies

-The following is a list of our rooming policies that have been put in place to ensure everyone is able to fully enjoy the living space they occupy.
-These rules have been agreed upon by all tenants in their housing lease.
+The following is a list of our resident policies that have been put in place to ensure everyone is able to fully enjoy the living space they occupy.
+These rules have been agreed upon by all residents in their housing lease.
 It is important that these rules are fully understood before making the decision to rent with us.
-It is much more important that we get roommates who would prefer to live by these rules than those who are forced to.
-There is a variety of housing throughout the Rochester area without these rules.
+It is much more important that we get residents who would prefer to live by these rules than those who are forced to.

 Disruptive or loud noise is prohibited.
-All television sets, radios, computers, etc. must be turned down to a level that does not annoy or interfere with any other roommate.
+All television sets, radios, computers, etc. must be turned down to a level that does not annoy or interfere with any other residents or neighbors.

 Common Area Damages